kmcd14/pands-project2021/README.md

 The iris dataset is one of the most popular data sets in the world.
 A simple google alone generates almost 702,000 results.
 It is famous among scientists.
 It has been used to illustrate a variety of techniques such as pattern recongition, multivariate statistics, machine learning and data visualisation.

 <i>Fisher's Iris data</i> otherwise known as <i>The Iris flower data set</i> is a multivariate data set.
-This means the dataset involves more than one variable(Wikipedia).
+This means the dataset involves more than one variable (Wikipedia, 2021).
 It was published by the British statistician, eugenicist, and biologist Ronald Fisher in his 1936 paper <i>The use of multiple measurements in taxonomic problems as an example of linear discriminant analysis</i> (Kozak, M. & Łotocka, B., 2013).
 <br>
 </br>
 Although published by Fisher, the data was orignally collected by American botanist, Edgar Anderson.